 - We are a print-to-order publisher, which is different from a traditional publisher in terms of how your content will be printed, distributed, and how you will be paid, depending on the type of work acquired.

-- For royalty-based works, we will offer a higher royalty rate than you would normally expect to receive from a traditional publisher, while still offering a reasonable advance for your work.
+- For royalty-based works, we will offer a higher royalty rate than you would normally expect to receive from a traditional publisher.
 The exact details of the payment model for your work depends on the type of work acquired and will be determined on a case-by-case basis.

 - Our flexible contracts will be easy to understand so you don’t feel pressured to sign when it won’t be mutually beneficial to you or Starts With Us.